Skip to content

 • Location - Properties near waterfronts such as the Potomac River and Chesapeake Bay may command premium prices due to the potential of recreational activities plus scenic views.
 Other location factors, such as crime rates and access to amenities, tilt property values depending on the impact.

 • Market Conditions - Economic conditions, interest rates, and supply and demand are vital in determining property values.
-For example, if supply exceeds demand, property values stabilize or decrease.
+If supply exceeds demand, property values stabilize or decrease.

-• Condition and Age - Well-maintained properties with modern amenities often command higher prices as these are desirable traits.
-Similarly, newer properties may have a more compelling appeal than older ones.
+• Condition and Age - Well-maintained properties with modern amenities often command higher prices, as these are desirable traits.
+Similarly, newer properties may have more compelling appeal than older ones.

 • Land Use Regulations - Land use guidelines set by local governments can affect property values.
-They determine how a property can be used, so these restrictions can influence the value as they directly affect the potential for development.
+These guidelines determine how a property can be used, so these restrictions can influence its value as they directly affect the potential for development.

-• Property Tax Rates - Higher property tax rates can potentially lower property values since buyers will consider the ongoing cost of property taxes to determine affordability.
+• Property Tax Rates - Higher property tax rates can potentially lower property values, as buyers will consider the ongoing cost of property taxes to determine affordability.

 Property records are public records, meaning anyone can review them anytime.
 There are no restrictions when viewing public records.
 You can also print or order certified copies of some records.

-Property records are public for the same reason most government documents are so that no one government office or agency has too much power over its citizens.
+Property records are public because most government documents are so that no government office or agency has too much power over its citizens.
 It's about transparency.

 You cannot keep all of your personal information out of public records.
 But you can try to minimize it.
 Contact the agencies that hold your property records and ask that they remove anything beyond your name and address.
 Some records may include your email address or phone number.
 You don't want those things out there in the public view.